Video Tutorial: Working with quotations.

 Displaying quotations in context means that you can view a quotation that is listed in a browser or a list in the context of the original data.

-- Double-click on a quotation in the Document sub-branch in the Project Explorer.
+Double-click on the quotation in the Document sub-branch in the Project Explorer.

 To delete a single quotation, right-click on a quotation and select the Delete option from the context menu.